A Seat At the Table for Everyone

 2) We feast graciously.

 We see this in the parable’s repeated invitations.
-After the first round is snubbed, we see the servant going out into the streets and beyond, indicating that the invitation would extend past the city into non-Jewish participants.
-Invitations are given out not based on merit but based on the gracious love of the host.
+After the first round is snubbed, we see the servant going into the streets and beyond, indicating that the invitation would extend past the city into non-Jewish participants.
+Invitations are given out not based on merit but on the host's gracious love.

-Th idea that meals are gospel opportunities is something that Chester specifically opened my eyes towards in Meal with Jesus.
-Meals are missional because they create natural opportunities to share the gospel's message in the midst of the ordinary.
-Missions do not have to be an extraordinary endeavors.
-It can begin with the hospitality needed to welcome others to your table, where all of us come as equals in our shared hunger, where everyone can get a glimpse of the beauty of the gospel.
+The idea that meals are gospel opportunities is something that Chester specifically opened my eyes to in Meal with Jesus.
+Meals are missional because they create natural opportunities to share the gospel's message amid the ordinary.
+Missions do not have to be extraordinary endeavors.
+It can begin with the hospitality needed to welcome others to your table, where we all come as equals in our shared hunger, where everyone can glimpse the beauty of the gospel.

 Cross-culturally, hospitality over meals remains an incredible way to show honor.
-Perhaps your next step is to both receive this and show this with internationals in your city that have been relocated through World Relief.
-At our tables, we can graciously ensure that no one is left alone and that those that feel unwelcomed by society are welcomed into our world.
+Perhaps your next step is to both receive and show this with internationals in your city who have been relocated through World Relief.
+At our tables, we can graciously ensure that no one is left alone and that those who feel unwelcome by society are welcomed into our world.

 Feast with this outward grace because you have been invited to God’s table.
 God has joyfully and graciously invited you to His table.
 Our great host has prepared the meal and gotten the house ready.
 Even in all our unworthiness, we still receive an invite to this joyful feast.